guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 Okay, signal processing might not be directly related to deep learning, but studying it is interesting to have more intuition in developing neural architectures based on signal.

-- [Window Functions](https://en.wikipedia.org/wiki/Window_function) - Wikipedia page that lists some of the known window functions.
+- [Window Functions](https://en.wikipedia.org/wiki/Window_function) - Wikipedia page that lists some of the known window functions - note that the [Hann-Poisson window](https://en.wikipedia.org/wiki/Window_function#Hann%E2%80%93Poisson_window) is specially interesting for greedy hill-climbing algorithms (like gradient descent for example).
 - [MathBox, Tools for Thought Graphical Algebra and Fourier Analysis](https://acko.net/files/gltalks/toolsforthought/) - New look on Fourier analysis.
 - [How to Fold a Julia Fractal](http://acko.net/blog/how-to-fold-a-julia-fractal/) - Animations dealing with complex numbers and wave equations.
 - [Animate Your Way to Glory, Math and Physics in Motion](http://acko.net/blog/animate-your-way-to-glory/) - Convergence methods in physic engines, and applied to interaction design.